The basic principles of control room design start well before you start hanging acoustic treatment

 You will to have to suss out what works for you in your particular case.
 Just keep in mind that it can be difficult to achieve a quiet room while keeping it nicely cool for really cheap!
 Also, keep in mind that the very simple option of going without AC is usually an unpleasant way to go.
 You can try it, of course, but be prepared to change your mind after your first 12-hour session.

 Meanwhile, machine noise is insidious.
 Manufacturers are generally indifferent to the noise their equipment makes.
 The only solutions (aside from not buying equipment that makes noise—a radical thought, eh?) are to isolate the machinery in remote “machine rooms” (a closet?) or to put it in “iso” boxes (containers that hold in the noise).
-Iso boxes can be homemade, and you can get away with cheesy and cheap (how do you spell “cardboard?”), although you may have to make some provision for cooling air flow.
+Iso boxes can be homemade, and you can get away with cheesy and cheap (how do you spell “cardboard?”), although you will have to make some provision for cooling airflow, especially if you’re putting your computer in there.
+You are probably painfully aware of your computer’s fan noise and other audible interference, but you might not realize just how hot they get, too.

 Remote machine rooms seem very elegant (and at their best, they really are), but they can bring on infuriating computer problems (when you have to trundle from keyboard/monitor to CPU, 20 feet back and forth and down on your knees in the back of the closet, ten times in quick succession!).
 In the case of air conditioner fan noise, time sharing may be the best solution—you run the AC at all times except when mixing.
 That’s what I do—with a handy remote control.